-Native Americans and Alaskan Natives are more likely to be smokers than any other race/ethnicity in the United States, with 21.9% of the population being smokers.
-People with a GED, as opposed to a high school diploma, are also more likely to be a smoker, with 34.1% - and people below the poverty level are more likely to be a smoker, 26.1%.
+Native Americans and Alaska Natives are more likely to be smokers than any other race/ethnicity in the U.S., with 21.9% of the population being smokers.
+People with a GED, as opposed to a high school diploma, are also more likely to be a smoker, with 34.1%, and people below the poverty level are more likely to be a smoker, at 26.1%.

-It is estimated that in China, there are 300 million smokers – which is 25% of its population.
+It is estimated that in China, there are 300 million smokers, which is 25% of its population.
 “In China, about 3 million cigarettes are smoked every minute, and in a year that number exponentially increases to 1.7 trillion.”
 A trillion cigarettes in a year, just in China?
-That means that worldwide, five million cigarettes are smoked annually, which equates to about 10 million cigarettes a minute.
+That means that worldwide, 5 million cigarettes are smoked annually, which equates to about 10 million cigarettes a minute.

 We’ve heard that smoking use is decreasing – which is true, to an extent.
 It has reduced by about 26% in Western Europe, but unfortunately, has increased at an alarming rate in the Middle East and Africa – by 57%!
 If the smoking rate keeps climbing, we’re set to see 1.6 billion smokers in the world by the year 2020.

 So, knowing all this, why is smoking addictive?